Romy London

 Pork Belly marinade dripping from a white mixing bowl onto a block of pressed tofu in a fridge container.

-Mix the marinade & marinate the tofu for 2 hours.
+Mix the marinade ingredients and marinate the tofu block for 2 hours.

 Marinated tofu block sliced into 2 halves on a chopping board.

-Set the remaining marinade aside and slice the tofu block.
+Reserve the leftover marinade and slice the tofu into layers.

 Vegan fat layer for pork belly in a black pan with a spatula stirring.